lazojs/hermes/README.md

 Hermes is Backbone inspired client router for pushstate clients.
 Hermes was built to support [hybrid web applications](https://blog.twitter.com/2012/implementing-pushstate-twittercom).

-* Hermes is a simple object - I don't need no stinking constructors in prototypal inheritence
+* Hermes is a simple object - I don't need no stinking constructors
 * Hermes uses Backbone style route definitions
 * Hermes always triggers a handler if a route is matched unless told otherwise - no more passing trigger for every single navigate
 * Hermes accepts a state object